We were never Grant Cardone fans, especially after the Grant Cardone versus Jordan Belfort saga, and we all know who was the winner then.

 Unbreakable Pillar 3: Sales (20:41)

-Did Grant just dismiss ex-convicts to not get into business, especially those involved in fraud?
+Did Grant Cardone just dismiss ex-convicts to not get into business, especially those involved in fraud?
 Seems like he is still in pain from that encounter with Jordan to attack him as a person.
-One moment he says that Sales people don’t become Billionaires and yet he has built one of the top sales training companies in the world – He didn’t build a Marketing Training Company?
-So is he a Sales guy or a Marketing guy?🤔 What say you?
+One moment he says that Sales people don’t become Billionaires and yet he has built one of the top sales training companies in the world – He didn’t build a Marketing Training Company… So is Grant Cardone a Sales guy or a Marketing guy?🤔 What say you?
 Our answer would be he’s a Business guy. 😁

 Lesson Learnt: The more prospects we can get, the more we can close, but at the same time, we’ll face more rejections too.
 Sales become easy when Marketing is great.
 Or what we learned from Peng Joon: Your prospects will close themselves if your marketing is great, and sales would be as easy as showing a Buy button.